Delni/blog/content/posts/git-config-kungfu/index.en.md

         path = ~/.gitconfig.secret
 ```

-And the `includeIf` directive means a `include` directive also exist, so you can even go deeper with spliting your configs into smaller parts 😁
+And the `includeIf` directive means a `include` directive also exist, so you can even go deeper with splitting your configs into smaller parts 😁

 ### A well-written configuration may take time, but believe me, on the long term this is a winning game!
 And no need to do all this in a row, the config will evolve in according of our needs and will